-Melissa Baese-Berk is an Associate Professor of Linguistics at the University of Chicago.
+Melissa Baese-Berk is a Professor of Linguistics at the University of Chicago.
 She is also the Director of the Speech Perception and Production Lab.

 Melissa earned her Bachelor's Degree in Linguistics from Boston University, and then a PhD in Linguistics with a specialization in Cognitive Science at Northwestern University.
 She then worked as a postdoctoral research associate at the Basque Center on Cognition, Brain, and Language and at Michigan State University before moving to University of Oregon, where she was a Professor of Linguistics and the David M. and Nancy L. Petrone Faculty Scholar, as well as the Associate Dean for Undergraduate Education in the College of Arts and Sciences.
 She moved to the University of Chicago in July of 2023.